Cherokee Village, Alabama

 The official website for State of Alabama: www.alabama.gov/

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Cherokee Village.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Cherokee Village
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Cherokee Village.
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Cherokee Village

 Our distance measurements begin at a specific point in Cherokee Village.
 The point that we are using is located at these GPS coordinates - Latitude: 31.7296, Longitude: -86.3369 [Map].
 In this case, the coordinates for Cherokee Village have been provided by the Geographic Names Information System (GNIS).